-POSIMIR is a locally-acting nonopioid analgesic designed to provide 3 days of continuous pain relief after surgery.
+POSIMIR is an investigational locally-acting nonopioid analgesic designed to provide 3 days of continuous pain relief after surgery.
 Administered just once at the close of surgery, POSIMIR is instilled directly into the surgical incision(s) with a blunt-tipped applicator or injected into targeted anatomic spaces under endoscopic guidance.
 Once placed, it forms a biodegradable depot that releases therapeutic levels of bupivacaine to the surgical site over 72 hours.

 Based on DURECT’s proprietary SABER technology, POSIMIR was developed to play a central role in modern multimodal postoperative pain management protocols.
 It has been extensively studied in open, laparoscopic, and arthroscopic surgeries.

 - Improve postoperative pain control in a wide variety of surgical procedures

 - Reduce the use of postoperative opioids and their attendant side effects

 - Reduce the duration and cost of hospital stays

 - Reduce the resources required to manage postoperative pain and opioid-related side effects

 Approximately 72 million surgical procedures are performed annually in the United States.
 Despite improvements in anesthetic and analgesic techniques, insufficient postoperative pain control remains a significant problem, with studies indicating that as many as 65% of surgical patients experience moderate-to-extreme pain after surgery.

 Opioid pain relievers, though widely used postoperatively, have important limitations.
 They cause undesirable side effects (nausea, constipation, and sedation are most common) that delay mobilization, demand more intensive postoperative care, increase costs, and lower patient satisfaction.
 They are also subject to abuse, which has contributed to a serious national public health problem.